c0dycode/BL2ModStuff/Hexediting/Backpack-Customizer/Readme.md

 Note: Since this is an early version, make a backup of your exe, just in case ;)

+# Requirements
+Only requirement is the .NET Framework 4.0, which most people should already have installed anyway.
+If not, grab it here: https://www.microsoft.com/en-us/download/details.aspx?id=17851

 # How to use
 Just put ***both*** files into the same folder your Borderlands2.exe is in.
 Then open up the exe and then there are two possible Messages.